diyelectromusic/picodexed/README.md

 * Details of the hardware build can be found here: https://diyelectromusic.wordpress.com/2024/02/18/raspberry-pi-pico-synth_dexed-part-5/
 * Details of the MIDI implementation can be found here: https://diyelectromusic.wordpress.com/2024/02/16/raspberry-pi-pico-synth_dexed-part-4/

+## Contributions

+This is just an information store for my personal playing around with this at the moment.
+As such I'm not accepting contributions at this time.

+There is no implied fitness for purpose or guarantee of usefulness or success.
+Everything is experimental and subject to change without notice, but published freely here for general interest for anyone who would like to follow along for the ride.

 ## Credits